ethereum/devp2p/caps/eth.md

 that announced overlapping availability, using the [GetCells] message, but only after observing N (TBD) distinct full-availability announcements.
 Custody cells are the cells whose indices belong to the custody index set of the associated consensus node ID.
-In practice, this information can be delievered using engine API from consensus layer.
+In practice, this information can be delivered using engine API from consensus layer.
 The node must also request an excess of N random indices in addition to its custody set to mitigate targeted and selective data attacks.
 A node must announce availability only after obtaining all of its custody cells.